 Decoherence might lead to branches that look like familiar, classical-looking objects localized in space.
-Wallace [71] thinks that the branches form patterns in the sense of Dennett [15], but are these patterns classical-looking enough?
+Wallace [72] thinks that the branches form patterns in the sense of Dennett [15], but are these patterns classicallooking enough?

+Observation 1 (Schrödinger atoms in 3d-space).
 Let us start with a simple atom, consisting of n electrons, n protons, and $n' \approx n$ neutrons.
 Each of the nucleons consist of three quarks, but the things are more complicated, since there is a practically infinite number of virtual quarks and gluons involved, and the interactions between nucleons involve exchange of mesons.
-But, due to the quarks' large masses compared to the electron mass, and to their confinement, the nucleus of the atom can be very well localized in space.
+But, due to the quarks' large masses compared to the electron's mass, and to their confinement to the short range of the strong interaction, the nucleus of the atom can be very well localized in space.
 Let us consider an atom in a state that is a solution of the stationary Schrödinger equation.
-On configuration space, the components of the wavefunction, each being an eigenfunction of the particle number operator with integer eigenvalue k, are very well localized around a point $(x, y, z)^k$ .
-The electrons are spread on a wider region than the nucleus particles, with an amplitude that vanishes very quickly as we move away from $(x, y, z)^k$ .
-But they are still very peaked around $(x, y, z)^k$ .
+Decompose the wavefunction as eigenfunctions of the particle number operator with integer eigenvalue k.
+These components are very well localized around a point $(x, y, z)^k$ in the configuration space of k particles.
+The electrons are spread on a wider region than the nucleus particles, with an amplitude that vanishes very quickly as we move away from $(x, y, z)^k$.
+But they are still very peaked around $(x, y, z)^k$.
 Since the solution is stationary, the atom is very well localized.
-Its position (x, y, z) decouples from the other quantum numbers, so it behaves like a one-particle wavefunction with many "internal" degrees of freedom defining a "rigid object".
+Its position (x, y, z) decouples from the other quantum numbers, so it behaves like a one-particle wavefunction with many "internal" degrees of freedom defining a "rigid object" consisting mainly of the orbitals.